-This is the second part of a three part (I) look at some of the practical concerns of managing pre-industrial logistics.
-In our last post we outlined the members of our 'campaign community,' including soldiers but also non-combatants and animals (both war- and draft-); they required massive amounts of supplies, particularly food but also fodder … Continue reading Collections: Logistics, How Did They Do It, Part II: Foraging
+This is the second part of a three part (I, II, III) look at some of the practical concerns of managing pre-industrial logistics.
+In our last post we outlined the members of our 'campaign community,' including soldiers but also non-combatants and animals (both war- and draft-); they required massive amounts of supplies, particularly food but … Continue reading Collections: Logistics, How Did They Do It, Part II: Foraging

 Fireside this week!
 I had hoped to have the next post in the logistics and foraging series ready to go for this week but we are also moving house next week and a number of things related to that have gotten in the way.
 One of those things was Ollie: Ollie 'helping' me pack my … Continue reading Fireside Friday, July 22, 2022

-In this series we’re going to be bowing to reader demand and taking a close look at the nuts and bolts of maintaining an army in the field.
-In our last series, after all, we noted that before gunpowder the ability of a general to affect the course of a battle after it had begun … Continue reading Collections: Logistics, How Did They Do It, Part I: The Problem
+In this three-part series (I, II, III) we’re going to be bowing to reader demand and taking a close look at the nuts and bolts of maintaining an army in the field.
+In our last series, after all, we noted that before gunpowder the ability of a general to affect the course of a battle … Continue reading Collections: Logistics, How Did They Do It, Part I: The Problem

 It is the week of July 4th and so I hope that everyone will once again forgive me for taking a break from our normal fare to write out an argument that I've had brewing for quite some time.
 I especially beg the indulgence of all of my international readers since I am once again … Continue reading Collections: Is the United States Exceptional?